What Is Titanium Nitride Coating—and What Are TiN Coatings Used For?

 Purposes of TiN Coating

 TiN has excellent mechanical, corrosive, and thermal properties to fit a range of applications.
 Manufacturers use TiN coatings in several industries, including biomedical, automotive, tools and tooling, and outdoor sports.
-The TiN cubic structure is very compatible with most metallic substrates, ensuring good coating adhesion on a wide variety of substrates.
+The TiN cubic structure is very compatible with most metallic substrates, ensuring good coating adhesion on many substrates.

 Did you know?